cloudsmith/geppetto/faq/troubleshoot/_posts/2011-06-06-i-get-unknown-resource-for-simple-file-resource.markdown

 ---
 layout: post
-title: I get "Unknown resource for a imple file resource".
+title: I get "Unknown resource for a simple file resource".
 What is wrong?
 ---
 In the example below, the 'file' is flagged with an error marker.
 Surely Geppetto should understand what 'file' is!